 How to Reheat Pulled Pork

-This is a more healthy method and may be a good option if you have huge amounts of pulled pork to reheat.
+This is a my healthy method and may be a good option if you have a huge amount of pulled pork to reheat.

-You might find that some meats like pork chops always end up dried out and chewy when you reheat them.
+You might find that some meats like pork chops end up dried out and chewy when you reheat them.
 The secret is the using the oven or stove, you can use a microwave however, the other methods yield the tastiest results!

 Your best bet for moist leftover pork chops is to reheat them on the stove in a cast-iron skillet or by flash reheating in the oven, a method that requires reheating food quickly at a high temperature.